 in tower-like structures called chullpas, are the vestiges of the Colla people, Aymara who were conquered by the Inca in the 15th century.

 The structures housed the remains of complete family groups, although they were probably limited to nobility.

 The "Inca Manco Cápac" Airport is located in Juliaca city an hour away from Puno.
-Considering your flight departing time you will be picked up
+Depending on your flight departing time, you will be picked up

 from your hotel.
 Upon your arrival at Lima Airport, our local staff will assist you to check in for your flight back home.
 Have a safe flight!